Curriculum Overview - Third Grade

 In third grade religion, the focus is on God’s love and faithfulness to us and His people.
 In addition to weekly Mass and monthly Rosary, students explore the life of Jesus through scripture and strive for an in depth knowledge of the Bible.
 Students are introduced to foundational understanding of the Catholic church and it’s teachings including church history and hierarchy.

 Third grade language arts is rooted in listening, speaking, reading, writing and study skills.
 Students are assigned a new story each week from our school's reading series - Journeys: Catholic Identity.
-Each week, new skills and genres are taught and learned based on the reading series.
-Students are assessed on grammar, vocabulary and comprehension skills.
+Each week, new skills and genres are taught and learned based on the reading series, which align with Archdiocesan standards.
+Students are assessed on spelling (phonics), grammar, vocabulary and comprehension skills.
 Students also participate in Reading Counts and have the opportunity to compete in Battle of the Books.
 In 3rd grade, there is also a strong emphasis on the writing process.
 Throughout the course of the school year, students are given opportunities to create personal narratives, informational writing, and opinion pieces all while learning to prewrite, edit, and publish.
 There is a strong emphasis on technology integration in language arts as well.
 Students are given the time during computer lab to type and publish their work and often orally present their work to peers.

 Third grade math introduces concepts that provide a foundation for middle school algebra and promote critical thinking.
 In addition to multiplication and division facts, students learn to add and subtract to the hundred thousands, and interpret and represent fractions.
 Students use money related problems to compute decimals thus furthering their understanding of place value.
 There is a strong element of geometry in the third grade math curriculum, particularly as it relates to angles, measurement and problem solving.
 In addition, students learn about data collection and organization and apply these skills to ask and answer everyday questions.